PR0M3TH3AN/SeedPass/docs/json_entries.md

 ## Introduction

 **SeedPass** is a secure password generator and manager leveraging **Bitcoin's BIP-85 standard** and integrating with the **Nostr network** for decentralized synchronization.
-To enhance modularity, scalability, and security, SeedPass now manages each password or data entry as a separate JSON file.
+To enhance modularity, scalability, and security, SeedPass now manages each password or data entry as a separate JSON file within a **Fingerprint-Based Backup and Local Storage** system.
 This document outlines the new entry management system, ensuring that new `kind` types can be added seamlessly without disrupting existing functionalities.

 ---